Overview

 At North Kew Kindergarten we follow the Victorian Early Years Learning and Development Framework.
 This Framework identifies learning outcomes to enable children to:

-• Develop a strong sense of identity
+Develop a strong sense of identity

-• Connect with and contribute to their world
+Connect with and contribute to their world

-• Build a strong sense of wellbeing
+Build a strong sense of wellbeing

-• Become confident and involved learners
+Become confident and involved learners

-• Become effective communicators.
+Become effective communicators.

 Philosophy:

-• Our educators respect children’s identity, diversity and culture.
+Respect children’s individuality, identity, diversity, and culture.

-• We promote a greater understanding of Aboriginal and Torres Strait Islander ways of knowing and being and respectfully incorporate Aboriginal and Torres Strait Islander perspectives into the program.
+Promote a greater understanding of Aboriginal and Torres Strait Islander ways of knowing and being and respectfully incorporate Aboriginal and Torres Strait Islander perspectives into the program.

-• We respond sensitively to children’s emotional states.
+Respond sensitively to children’s emotional states.

-• We believe learning is an active process that must involve children’s engagement.
+Believe learning is an active process that must involve children’s engagement.

 Principles:

-• Build children’s confidence, sense of wellbeing, safety and willingness to engage in learning ensuring high expectations for each child.
+Build children’s confidence, sense of wellbeing, safety, and willingness to engage in learning ensuring high expectations for each child.

-• Educators strive for ongoing learning and reflective practice.
+Undertake ongoing learning and reflective practice.

 Child Safe Environment